ariefgp/RubStockist/README.md

 - Bank Info - add your fictional bank info to make deposits & withdrawals, and view your account balance
 - Search - search for stocks by ticker or company name, with predictive search
 - Dark Mode - toggle between dark and light mode, depending on your preference.
 Preferences are saved to your user account
 - Real-time - see your portfolio and watchlists update in real-time as you buy and sell stocks.
-StockSite uses live data from the top financial APIs to retrieve stock data
+RubStockist uses live data from the top financial APIs to retrieve stock data

 ## Technologies Used
 - Flask: Backend framework for building web applications.